DataDog/datadog-agent-boshrelease/README.md

 So, our solution for this was to use our embedded python that we already have in our packages and unpack those packages (rather than installing them).

+# Versioning

+We version the bosh release with the following scheme:

+`major.minor.bugfix.cfbuild`

+The first three are directly from the agent itself, they reflect the current agent version.
+The final one is the CF version, as there may be cause to release more than one during an agent bugfix.

 # Configuration

 Upload the release to Bosh director